What is streaming analytics?

 Coding for advanced use cases

-Cumulocity IoT Streaming Analytics gives you a coding environment where you can create custom apps and behavior to suit even the most complex and in-depth streaming analytics use cases.
-Developers have a full set of tools to create even the most advanced streaming analytics projects.
+Cumulocity IoT streaming analytics offers a coding environment to create custom apps and behavior to suit even the most complex and in-depth streaming analytics use cases.
+Developers have a full set of tools to create advanced streaming analytics projects.